Variance reduced Shapley value estimation for trustworthy data valuation: Preliminaries

 In machine learning, the range of utility functions is usually determined.
 For example, if we choose the utility function as the prediction accuracy, then $0\le U\le 1$.
 Therefore, the range of the marginal contributions of all data is $-1\le r\le 1$, which makes the result of Lemma \ref{permutation number} relatively simple and intuitive.
 It is worth noting that this lemma has been proved by~\cite{Maleki2013bounding}.
 We refine the analysis for comparison purposes in subsequent sample complexity analyses of proposed VRDS.

-Although the permutation sampling algorithm is easy to operate, sometimes the variance of estimated data Shapley is too large to be accepted for the data marketplace.
-For instance, Figure \ref{fig ps variance} shows the data Shapley estimated by Algorithm \ref{RSA} and its variance of 20 points from the FashionMNIST dataset~\citep{xiao2017fashion}, in which the learning algorithm is the Naive Bayes (NB), the utility function is test accuracy, the sampling number of permutation is 1000, and the calculation is repeated ten times to obtain its mean and variance.
-It can be seen that the variance is too large compared with the value, which may lead to divergence and failure of transactions in practical application.
-Inspired by this, we propose the variance reduced data Shapley in the following section.
+Although the permutation sampling algorithm is easy to operate, sometimes the variance of the data Shapley estimator is too large to be accepted for the data marketplace.
+For instance, Figure \ref{f11} shows the box plot of data Shapley of 20 data from the FashionMNIST dataset~\citep{xiao2017fashion}, in which the learning algorithm is the Naive Bayes (NB), the utility function is the test accuracy, the sampling number of permutation is 1000, and the calculation is repeated 50 times.
+Figure \ref{f12} is the variation of the variance of one data point as the sampling number increases.
+The solid line is the mean of the estimated values of one data repeating 50 times, and the colored area is the 5th and 95th confidence interval around the mean.
+These two figures show that even with a large sampling number, the variance is too large compared with the value, which may lead to divergence and failure of transactions in practical application.
+Inspired by this, we propose the variance-reduced data Shapley in the following section.